cehrig/cloudflare-workers-modules/Readme.md

 One common use-case for such a Worker-Script is the implementation of an A/B-Test.[2]
 An A/B-Test is used when you want to see how a modified version of your page (B-version) - for example a new layout of your web-application's header - performs, compared to your existing one (A-version).
-While it is possible to implement the business logic for such an A/B-Test in your origin web-application, you usually have to redeploy the whole web-application when you want to change it's configuration.
+While it is possible to implement the business logic for such an A/B-Test in your origin web-application, you usually have to redeploy the entire web-application when you want to change it's configuration.
 Depending on the complexity of your application, this can take a lot of time (minutes sometimes matter) and you want to shut-down the new version very quickly (because it causes issues in regard to your conversion rate, ...).

 With Cloudflare Workers we can
 - encapsulate the whole logic for the A/B-Test at Cloudflare's edge servers
 - redeploy a new configuration within seconds and independently from your web-application